noidsoup/nodemailer-sendgrid-server/README.md

 ```
 POST {{url}}/emails/
 ```
-A demonstration of sending an email via sendgrid and nodemailer.
-Every email is saved to a local mongo DB, in a collection called "Email"

 In order to send an email, start the server and send a post request to the endpoint: